Image source: Photospin.com

 11. Offer personal training services.

 Personal training is a natural fit for those who are passionate about physical fitness.
-Trainers can also work full-time jobs because most clients want appointments after work or on weekends.
+Trainers can work part-time while keeping their full-time jobs because most clients want appointments after work or on weekends.
 You'll need to invest some time and money in certification.

 12. Start a repair business.

 If you're a handy man or woman, your skills are in demand.
-Help homeowners complete their "honey-do" lists by performing household tasks for which they lack the time or knowledge.
+Help homeowners complete their "honey-do" lists by performing household tasks for which they lack the time or knowledge, or are unable or unwilling to physically do themselves.
 Find out whether permits are required in your area.

 13. Become a purveyor of natural products.

 Toxin- and chemical-free products are sought after by "green" consumers.
-Turn a soap-making hobby into a business, or sell nicely packaged natural cleaning products online and at local events.
+Turn a soap-making hobby into a part-time business, or sell nicely packaged natural cleaning products online and at local events.
 Consider offering free samples to friends, family and other willing recipients in exchange for their honest opinions before selling your products to the public.
+Check with your local SCORE office of Small Business Development Center (SBDC) to find out if there may be licenses or permits needed or if there are any health regulations with which you’ll have to comply.
+Both SCORE and SBDCs offer free help to small businesses.

 14. Get involved in affiliate marketing.